Finnoy Travel - Travel Stories and Reviews

 Lounge Experiences

 Complimentary lounge access is a standard perk for those flying on Finnair's business class, provided a lounge is operational at the airport.
-During our journey, we were privileged to access Finnair's lounge in the Schengen zone of Helsinki Airport.
+During our journey, we were privileged to access Finnair's Lounge in the Schengen zone of Helsinki Airport.
 Moreover, while in Reykjavik, we were welcomed into Icelandair's Saga Lounge, thanks to the cooperative relationship between Finnair and Icelandair on the Helsinki-Reykjavik route.

 Seating

 While passengers often anticipate a superior seating experience in business class, Finnair's short-haul business class seats might not meet these expectations.
 These seats are essentially the standard seats found in the front region of the plane, offering no additional space, recline, or softened comfort.
-In a 3+3 seating layout, the only advantage is that the seat next to you remains unoccupied.
+In a 3+3 seating layout, the only advantage is that the seat beside you remains unoccupied.
 However, this benefit is absent in smaller Embraer aircraft.

 Finnair short-haul business class seat